ariesyous/terraform-eks-demo/README.md

 It also contains a simple application you can deploy into the Kubernetes cluster to test it out (it's a simple nginx server).

 Instructions are below on how you can get this setup and running.
+For an FAQ, scroll down or click [here](#FAQ).

 # How to get up and running